yildirimatcioglu/downsocial-termscondition/README.md

 Disclaimer of Warranties

-DownSocial is provided strictly on an “as is” and “as available” basis.
+SaveSocial is provided strictly on an “as is” and “as available” basis.
 Use of the Service is at Users’ own risk.
 To the maximum extent permitted by applicable law, the Owner expressly disclaims all conditions, representations, and warranties — whether express, implied, statutory or otherwise, including, but not limited to, any implied warranty of merchantability, fitness for a particular purpose, or non-infringement of third-party rights.
 No advice or information, whether oral or written, obtained by user from owner or through the Service will create any warranty not expressly stated herein.

 Without limiting the foregoing, the Owner, its subsidiaries, affiliates, licensors, officers, directors, agents, co-branders, partners, suppliers and employees do not warrant that the content is accurate, reliable or correct; that the Service will meet Users’ requirements; that the Service will be available at any particular time or location, uninterrupted or secure; that any defects or errors will be corrected; or that the Service is free of viruses or other harmful components.
 Any content downloaded or otherwise obtained through the use of the Service is downloaded at users own risk and users shall be solely responsible for any damage to Users’ computer system or mobile device or loss of data that results from such download or Users’ use of the Service.